Majority of people infected in N.J. Macpherson outbreak are children, says Kandola

 Asked if the addition of Pfizer-BioNTech vaccinations would change the NWT herd immunity target, which ranges between 75 and 85 per cent, Kandola said there isn’t one exact target yet.

 “But having the population for 16-17 year olds immunized will improve our risk around outbreak spread.
-Also we will know soon about expanding vaccinations for 12-15 year olds.
-In total, with 16-17 year olds we’re looking at about 3,600 students, in addition to the adults we can immunize.
+In total, we’re looking at about 3,600 students, in addition to the adults we can immunize.
 It’ll improve our ability to control the spread of COVID-19.
 We look forward to a Health Canada announcement on this.”